Written By: Doug Ruhlin | Last Updated: May 06, 2026

-If you recently opened your mailbox and saw a letter from the New Jersey Pinelands Commission with the words “expiration” or “Certificate of Filing” in bold print, you're probably wondering:
+If you recently opened your mailbox and saw a letter from the New Jersey Pinelands Commission with the words “expiration” or “Certificate of Filing” in bold print, you're probably wondering, what is this?!
+Am I in trouble?

 First off - you’re not alone.
-We’ve heard from a lot of companies and property owners who’ve received nearly identical letters.
+We’ve heard from a lot of commercial and industrial operations who’ve received nearly identical letters.
 This article (and the video above) will walk you through what’s happening, why it matters, and what to do next.

 And if you're stressed because you're in this situation, reach out to one of our Pinelands experts here to review your options and next steps.
 Okay, let's jump in.

-Let’s break down what the Commission is trying to communicate, without the legalese.
-If you received the letter, it likely says something along these lines:
+Let’s break down what the Pinelands Commission is trying to communicate here, without the legalese, because we don't reading that kind of stuff either.
+So, if your commercial or industrial operation received the letter, it likely says something along these lines:

 To really understand what’s going on, we need to revisit the 3-Step Pinelands Approval Process.
 For a deeper dive, check out our other article on New Jersey's Pinelands Approval Process (Explained Like a Human) here.